 Here’s the problem, though.

 There are two ways to improve reaction times.
 One is physical development – becoming more explosive through work in the weight room and the like.
 The other is to improve anticipation.
 In other words, reacting more quickly because of better reading.
+In the case of this particular drill, specifically reading the server.

 Basically, every cue in volleyball is visual.
 As such, it doesn’t make a lot of sense to a) use auditory cues to initiate things, or b) to remove the players’ ability to see the cues involved.
 Doing so actually stunts their development in the key area of learning to read – and thus anticipate – play, and thereby improve reaction time.